Chiral higher-spin symmetry of the celestial twistor sphere: Chiral higher-spin algebras of the celestial twistor sphere

 Here, $\tJ_{\dot\alpha(k)}$ is a rank-$k$ symmetric higher-spin current valued in the $k$th jet $j^{k}(\tA_{2h-2})$ of $\tA_{2h-2}$.
-Upon unpacking $\tilde v^{\dot\alpha}=(\tilde v^{\dot 1},\tilde v^{\dot 2})$, we reproduce the coupling found in e.g. \cite{costello:2020jbh}.
+Upon unpacking $\tilde v^{\dot\alpha}=(\tilde v^{\dot 1},\tilde v^{\dot 2})$, we reproduce the coupling found in e.g. \cite{Costello:2022wso}.
 Namely,

-At this stage, we already have enough information to define the chiral algebra $\ca$ associated with the higher-spin currents\footnote{Our notation differs slightly from those in, e.g. \cite{Costello:2022upu,Bittleston:2023bzp}, since we want to have a uniform treatment for arbitrary spin and an arbitrary number of derivatives.}
+Let us now introduce two quantum numbers to properly define the holomorphic currents\footnote{Our CFT data differ from those in, e.g. \cite{Costello:2022upu,Bittleston:2023bzp}.}

-appropriately.
-Similar to the usual approach to conformal field theory (CFT), we will assign for these generators two quantum numbers: \begin{itemize} \item[1-] the conformal \emph{helicity} weight $\Delta=h$ with $h$ being the \emph{helicity} of the higher-spin field $\tA_{2h-2}$ that $\tJ[\Delta;\tH]$ is Koszul dual to; \item[2-] the $SU(2)_-$ charge (or weight) $\tH=k$, which is the number of external spinors $\tilde v$ to which the rank-$k$ symmetric tensors $\tJ_{\dot\alpha(k)}$ are contracted. \end{itemize} As usual, the quantum numbers $(h;k)$ can be used to define some sort of chiral Verma modules $\cV(h;k)$.
-However, unlike the standard CFT (see e.g. \cite{DiFrancesco:1997nk}), $\Delta$ can be negative.
-This is similar to the case of the putative celestial CFT, cf. \cite{Strominger:2017zoo}.
+In particular, we denote \begin{itemize} \item[1-] $\Delta=h$, with $h$ being the \emph{helicity} of the higher-spin field $\tA_{2h-2}$ that $\tJ[\Delta;\tH]$ is Koszul dual to, as the conformal \emph{helicity} weight;\footnote{Here, we could use the word `spin' instead of `helicity' as in the literature cf. \cite{Pope:1991ig}.
+However, we find it more appropriate to use the word helicity since the conformal weight $\Delta$ can be negative, leading to a non-unitary CFT in this context.} \item[2-] $\tH=k$, which is the number of external spinors $\tilde v$ to which the rank-$k$ symmetric tensors $\tJ_{\dot\alpha(k)}$ are contracted with, as the $SU(2)_-$ charge. \end{itemize} Note that unlike the standard CFT (see e.g. \cite{DiFrancesco:1997nk}), $\Delta$ can be negative, similar to the case of the putative celestial CFT, cf. \cite{Strominger:2017zoo}.

-In what follows, we will stay in the patch $\C^3\subset \PT$ endowed with the in-homogenous coordinates:
+In what follows, we will stay in the patch $\C^3\subset \PT$ with the in-homogenous coordinates: